lmfit/asteval/doc/api.rst

 .. _node_table:

-**Table of optional Python AST nodes used asteval.
-The minimal configuration gives a bare-bones mathemetical language.**
+**Table of optional Python AST nodes used asteval.** The minimal configuration excludes all of the nodes listed, to give a bare-bones mathemetical language but will full support for Python data types and array slicing.

   +----------------+----------------------+-------------------+-------------------+
   | node name      | description          | in default config | in minimal config |